By Bob Difley

 SmartPlug Systems, maker of the revolutionary SmartPlug, offers tips to identify potential safety hazards in a shore power system, and ways to safeguard against overheating and possible fire.

 With a traditional twist-type connector, pitting and corrosion forms on the metal surfaces due to arcing.
 A moist environment speeds the process.
-With less surface contact, electrical resistance increases, causing overheating, especially when running high amperage devices like heaters.
+With less surface contact, electrical resistance increases causing overheating, especially when running high-amperage devices like heaters.
 Scorching – a yellow or brown discoloring – around inlet pins is the first sign this is happening and that the parts should be replaced.

-Unlike twist-type power cords, the SmartPlug System has dual locking clips and a sleeved inlet that are easier to use than older traditional styles.
+Unlike twist-type power cords, the SmartPlug System has dual locking clips and a sleeved inlet that is easier to use than older traditional styles.
 The asymmetrical design pushes straight in – making connecting easy, even in the dark.